 Take the annual London–Edinburgh audax for example.
 It’s a perfect statistical example of just how much interest in long-distance cycling has grown.
 In 1989, just 29 people signed up to compete in the 1500km epic.
 In 2017, 1500 people lined up to ride the route.

 More recently, an 800 mile off-road cycle route from England to the north coast of Scotland was launched by Cycling UK to much fanfare.
 It’s called The Great North Trail.
 It’s almost entirely off-road and, long story short (we’ll get into the details later), it sounds awesome.

 So what’s the best long-distance cycle in the UK?
-Well, that completely depends on what you kind of riding you’re after.
+Well, that completely depends on what kind of riding you’re after.
 Do you want to ride on or off road?
 Do you want to cycle up and down mountains or past cliffs and ocean views?
 Or maybe you want all of the above?

 Here are just a few suggestions of the best long-distance cycle routes in the UK.
 All mileage information is approximate and the routes should, of course, be researched further and extensively before riding.
 Detailed mapping is required for each and every long-distance ride:

 1. North Coast 500

 Route: Inverness circular via Ullapool, Applecross, Torridon, John o’ Groats and Dingwall

 Days Required: 8 days +